michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 **Due to the nature of our collaboration with MRC Harwell, we can only provide the data for the simulation components of the study: we do however provide the code to replicate all results.**

+**Note: This version contains an as yet unstable implementation of the DS Model using auto-grad as opposed to EM**.

 ## Contents

 1. Repository Structure